Home Page › Blog › ADA Service Dog Laws

-In the context of the ADA, “disability” is used as a legal term as opposed to a medical one and has a specific definition: under the ADA, a person with a disability is someone who has a mental or physical impairment that substantially limits at least one major life activity.
-A disabled person can also be a person who has a history or record of such an impairment or a person who is perceived by others as having such an impairment.
+Assessing qualification: In the context of the ADA, “disability” is a legal term, not a medical one, and has a specific definition: an impairment that substantially limits at least one major life activity.
+A disabled person can also be someone who has a history or record of such an impairment or a person who is perceived by others as having such an impairment.
 Thus, it is up to individuals and their licensed healthcare professionals to assess whether this qualification is met.

-The ADA does not specifically list out every type of impairment that qualifies as a disability.
-The disability can be a physical disability such as blindness or impaired mobility, or it can be an invisible disability in the form of a mental condition such as PTSD or severe depression or anxiety.
+There’s no list: The ADA does not specifically list out every type of impairment that qualifies as a disability.
+The disability can be a physical disability, such as blindness or impaired mobility, or it can be an invisible disability in the form of a mental condition, such as PTSD, depression, or anxiety.

 4. Where are service dogs allowed?

 In the sky and at home: Service dogs can also board the cabin of airplanes with their owners without having to pay a pet fee.
-Service dogs also have rights for housing: they are allowed to live with their owners free of charge or deposits, even in buildings that prohibit pets.
+Service dogs also have housing rights: They are allowed to live with their owners free of charge or deposits, even in buildings that prohibit pets.